-To prevent Vitamin C deficiency and scurvy, eat plenty of citrus fruits and vegetables.
-Great sources of the vitamin include:
+According to the National Institutes of Health, "Fruits and vegetables are the best sources of vitamin C." (2) To prevent vitamin C deficiency and scurvy, eat plenty of citrus fruits, berries, and vegetables.
+Excellent sources of the vitamin include:

-To treat Vitamin C deficiency, talk to your dietitian or physician.
+To treat vitamin C deficiency, talk to your dietitian or physician.
 Vitamin C will likely be prescribed either through the diet, a supplement, or intravenously.
 The RDA is 60 mg/day which should come from the diet if possible.
-(2)
+(3)

-It’s important not to self-prescribe Vitamin C or any other supplements though!
-While Vitamin C is a water-soluble vitamin and excess generally gets eliminated in waste, there is the potential to do harm such as rebound scurvy.
-(2) There is some research that shows with over-supplementation, our bodies lose the ability to absorb sufficient Vitamin C and we put ourselves at risk of conditions that mimic Vitamin C deficiency.
+Avast!
+It’s important not to self-prescribe vitamin C or any other supplements.
+While vitamin C is a water-soluble vitamin and excess generally gets eliminated through urine, there is the potential to do harm such as "rebound scurvy."
+(3)

-Vitamin C is also an antioxidant, and while predicted to help prevent cancer, with over-supplementation Vitamin C may actually become a pro-oxidant and lead to free radicals in the body.
-So always talk to you healthcare provider first!
-Arr!
+Vitamin C is also an antioxidant, and while predicted to help prevent cancer, with over-supplementation vitamin C may actually become a pro-oxidant and lead to free radicals in the body.
+Free radicals are associated with increased cancer risk.(4)

-If you have questions about supplements or if you're getting sufficient vitamins in your diet, you can book a low-cost virtual appointment with a Registered Dietitian at ZEST Nutrition.
+If you have questions about supplements or whether you're getting sufficient vitamins in your diet, you can book a virtual appointment with a Registered Dietitian at ZEST Nutrition.

 Mayo Clinic.
 (2018).
 Ascorbic acid (oral route).
 MayoClinic.org. https://www.mayoclinic.org/drugs-supplements/ascorbic-acid-oral-route/description/drg-20068031